SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 Large Multi-Site Therapy Group • NJ, NY, PA

 “The KX modifier issue alone was costing us thousands a month.
-Patients were hitting the therapy cap
+Patients were hitting the therapy cap and claims were denying because the modifier wasn’t being applied.
+Clientele tracks cap status per patient, the KX goes on automatically when it’s needed.”

 Practice Manager